New York Hit and Run Laws: VTL 600 Penalties and Your Legal Duties

 If the Victim Cannot Receive Information

-If the injured person is incapacitated and cannot receive your information, you must provide it to a peace officer present at the scene.
+If the injured person is unable to receive your information, you must provide it to a peace officer present at the scene.

 Does Fault Matter?